glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/screenshotting.md

 Screenshots can be used in a variety of ways, like displaying previews in a level selection menu, capturing layouts for notes or level design, or previewing rooms in the world before loading them in.

-::: danger IMPORTANT
+::: danger ❗ PERFORMANCE NOTE
-Rooms can only be screenshotted if their data has been initialized.
-Make sure to [Initialize](/pages/api/roomLoader/data/#initialization) the data for any room you intend to screenshot beforehand, or the game will crash.
+If room data hasn't been initialized before screenshotting, GMRoomLoader will initialize it automatically.
+This is fine for quick tests or small rooms, but it **significantly slows down** loading.
+See the :Initialization: page for best practices.
 :::

 ::: warning